rjgreaves/finances/docs/js/redux.md

 ## Usage

 See above!
-As minimal as Redux is, the challenge it addresses - app state management - is a complex topic that is too involved to properly discuss here.
+As minimal as Redux is, the challenge it addresses - app state management - is a complex newsletter that is too involved to properly discuss here.

 ## Removing redux